Yoga Foundations Training Program

 *Yoga is largely about community, and therefore as participants in Yoga School you will show up often; take classes weekly, perform the tasks of the program in a timely way, and attend all classes.
 As students and teachers, it is vital that we commit to what we are choosing.

-We are together for 20 deep and study-packed weeks, so you can immerse in yoga like never before.
+We are together for six deep and study-packed months, so you can immerse in yoga like never before.
 We meet often 4 or 5 days a week, and the core studies are loosely as follows:

 - Tuesdays/Thursdays from 6:00-8am for asana, anatomy, pranayama and meditation